Etobicoke School of the Arts: Musical Theatre

 The Music Theatre program offers students an opportunity to study three disciplines in one major.
 Throughout their four years in the program they are trained in vocal music, dance, and drama. as their requirement for this program.
 Aside from these requirements music theatre students also learn music theory as one of their compulsory courses.

+The Music Theatre program puts together a musical every year, varying performances either in late May or in March.
+This musical is exclusive to the Grade 11s and 12s, and often alternates between a pre-existing musical and a musical composed of songs from multiple musicals, as well as scenes interspersed.
+They are also responsible for the annual Showcase, a similar event with songs from various musicals, exclusive to the Grades 9s and 10s.

 Film

 Film is the school's newest major and was founded in the 2008-2009 school year.
-The film program explores the study of cinematography, film production, handling film equipment, writing, etcetera.
+The film program explores the study of cinematography, film production, handling of film equipment, writing, et cetera.

 Throughout the year film has several different showcases such as the 60 second film festival in December and the Summer film festival in June amongst several others that are open to all of the students participating in the major.
 In its first year alone the film program received much attention, not only from Canada, but from around the world.
 Many students of the film program have participated and received awards and recognition in various film festivals worldwide.